Extracting key information from spectroscopic galaxy surveys: Conclusion and Discussions

-{\bf Conclusion and Discussions.} In this era of precision cosmology, it is challenging to perform data analysis and cosmological implications for massive spectroscopic surveys, not only due to the large amount of observational data we are collecting, but also to the precision of measuring the cosmological parameters we require.
-This means that we need efficient and robust methods to extract cosmological information from galaxy surveys, with a possibly least level of systematics.
+In this era of precision cosmology, it is challenging to perform data analysis and cosmological implications for massive spectroscopic surveys, not only due to the large amount of observational data we are collecting, but also to the precision of measuring the cosmological parameters we require.
+This means that we need efficient and robust methods to extract cosmological information from galaxy surveys.

 In this work, we develop a new method based on a principal component analysis for analyzing the anisotropic galaxy correlation functions $\xi(s,\mu)$.
-As we demonstrate using mock galaxy samples, our method is an ideal tool to meet our needs.
-A PCA of $\xi(s,\mu)$ can efficiently separate the cosmological signal we seek from the noise, which is non-informative and may be subject to systematics.
+As we demonstrate using galaxy samples from BOSS DR12, our method is an ideal tool to meet our needs.
+A PCA of $\xi(s,\mu)$ can efficiently separate the cosmological signal we seek from the noise, which is non-informative.
 We confirm that most of the information for the BAO and RSD parameters, which are key for cosmological studies, is contained in the first few PC modes (the modes with the largest variances), making it natural to remove the PC modes with relatively small variances.
-Quantitatively, we find that using $150$ out of $500$ PC modes, one is able to recover all the information for a joint BAO and RSD study, and only $25$ out of $500$ modes are required for a RSD-only analysis.
+Quantitatively, we find that using $150$ out of $500$ PC modes, one is able to \yt{extract key information in two-point CF} for a joint BAO and RSD study, and only $25$ out of $500$ modes are required for a RSD-only analysis.
 Being orthogonal to each other, the PC modes kept form a natural reservoir to store key information for general cosmological analysis, without redundancy.
-To associate the PC modes with the concerning parameters, we optimally combine the PC modes using the KL compression scheme, so that all the information for each individual parameter is contained in one single mode.
-These parameter-specific modes are found to be robust against survey specifications, thus can be used for a rapid projection of BAO and RSD parameters without starting from scratch.
-Our method uses a mixture of simulations (for covariance matrix estimation) and analytic theory for the parameter dependence of the BAO and RSD effects.
-It therefore still depends to some extent on having a correct theory for nonlinear effects.
-But the virtue of this framework is that it can be readily updated to incorporate revisions to theory.
-In any case, the patterns in our optimal modes can be used as an invaluable guide for an optimization of forthcoming galaxy surveys such as Dark Energy Spectroscopic Instrument (DESI) \cite{Aghamousa:2016zmz}, the Subaru Prime Focus Spectrograph (PFS) \cite{Ellis:2012rn} and the Euclid mission \cite{Laureijs:2011gra}.